pt1k/Tic-tac-toe/README.md

 c++11 support required in g++ compiler.

-For GUI (Graphical User Interface), ncurses is preferred to be installed in the system. ncurses 5.0 or higher should work fine.
+For more convenient user interface, ncurses is preferred to be installed in the system. ncurses 5.0 or higher should work fine.
 However, it is possible to compile without ncurses.
-In this case, user interface is the text based Linux terminal.
+In this case a poor man's rugged user interface is used.

+Tested in environments:
-Tested in Linux Ubuntu 16.04 with g++ 5.4.0 and ncurses 6.0.20160213.
+  - Linux Ubuntu 16.04, ncurses 6.0.20160213
+  - Windows 10, Cygwin 2.10.0, ncurses 6.0.20171125

 ### Installing